Identify elements of professional appearance and behavior that create a positive first impression during the hiring process. #5599

 2. Identify and demonstrate positive guidance techniques that promote social competency and pro-social behavior.

-9. Give examples of ways to apply and model ethical behavior and professional integrity with all children and youth.
+6. Give examples of ways to apply and model ethical behavior and professional integrity with community members and organizations.

-10. Define and identify common signs and behaviors of children and youth with Autism Spectrum Disorder.
+7. Define and identify common signs and behaviors of children and youth with anxiety.

 12. Identify ways to examine child behavior to prepare for guidance.